Ehringhaus23/violin_job_scraper/README.md

                         Specify the instrument category.
 Example: '-i cello' (default: 'violin').
 -------------------------------------------------------------------------------------------
 To get started, simply `pip install -r requirements.txt` and then `python main.py` with flags if required.

+A sample of the output is in the .csv file provided